 - give us your business card at an event or a meeting, or otherwise personally give us your personal data (for example, by leaving your contact details at the reception of one of our offices or with our switchboard);

-- give us your personal data via an electronic platform which we make available or which we have agreed with you to use in connection with our client services (for instance, any e-billing system which you require us to use) or in connection with your supplier services (for example, an electronic platform that you supply to us);
+- give us your personal data via electronic portals and platforms which we make available or which we have agreed with you to use, for example, in connection with our client services (for instance, any e-billing system which you require us to use), in connection with your supplier services (for example, an electronic platform that you supply to us);

 - subscribe to our publications or otherwise ask for our marketing;

-- participate in our marketing, recruitment or other promotional events;
+- register to or participate in our marketing, recruitment or other promotional events;

-- participate in our client seminars and similar events; or
+- register to or participate in our client seminars and similar events; or

 - give us feedback (for example, by completing a survey).

-Website, cookies and marketing: You give us your personal data, which includes Profile Data, Usage Data, Technical Data, Professional Information and/or Marketing and Communications Data, when you use our website, our client knowledge portal or review the publications or marketing we send you.
-Please refer to the privacy notice for our website (which can be accessed from the privacy section of our website for further information about the use of your personal data on our website.
+Website, electronic portals and platforms, and marketing: You give us your personal data, which includes Profile Data, Usage Data, Technical Data, Professional Information and/or Marketing and Communications Data, when you use our Website, electronic portals and platforms which we offer or which we have agreed with you to use, or when you review the publications or marketing we send you.
+We also collect your personal data by using cookies, server logs and other similar technologies.
+Please see our Cookie Notice for further details.

 Third-party sources: We receive Identity Data, Contact Data, Financial Data, Professional Information and Special Categories of Personal Data about you from third parties, when we:

-- conduct our “know your customer” and other background checks;
+- we conduct our “know your customer” and other background checks;

 - you provide your personal data to a third party for the purpose of sharing it with us, for instance recruitment agencies and consultants may provide your personal data to us for recruitment activities; and